praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 ---
 title: "Install Tailwind on Hugo"
-description: "Hugo has come a long way, now it has postcss support built in so we can now use all the goodness that comes with it.
-In this blog let's install TailwindCSS on Hugo."
+description: "Hugo has come a long way.
+Now, it has postcss support built-in, so we can use all the goodness that comes from it.
+In this blog, let's install TailwindCSS on Hugo."
 date: 2020-06-03T11:37:15+00:00
 ---